abdullah-al-masud/msdlib/msdlib/doc.md

 fig_title : str, title of the heatmap, default is 'Heatmap of {data.columns.name}'<br>
 file_name : str, name of the image as will be saved in savepath, default is fig_title<br>
 lbfactor : float/int, factor used for scaling the plot labels<br>
+xrot : float, label rotation angle for x axis, defualt is 90.
 </body>